cldwalker/sacha/README.md

 * `:sacha.fold-level-1` to `:sacha.fold-level-9`: Commands to fold up all branches to levels 1 - 9
 * `:sacha.fold-branch-one-level`: Folds current branch to be one level less than current folded level
 * `:sacha.unfold-branch-one-level`: Unfolds current branch to be one level more than current unfolded level
-* `:sacha.fold-all-branch`: Folds all children for current branch
+* `:sacha.fold-all-for-branch`: Folds all children for current branch
-* `:sacha.unfold-all-branch`: Unfolds all children for current branch
+* `:sacha.unfold-all-for-branch`: Unfolds all children for current branch

 ### Miscellaneous